 [Regulation 20G inserted in Gazette 7 Jul 2000 p.
 3681.]

 20H.
-Revocation of approval
+Approval of monitoring equipment, revoking

 (1) The Chief Executive Officer may revoke an approval under regulation 20F if, in the Chief Executive Officer’s opinion —

-(a) the equipment referred to in the certificate of approval is not considered to be suitable to be used in a specified monitoring programme;
+(a) the equipment referred to in the certificate of approval is not considered to be suitable to be used in a specified monitoring programme; or

 (b) the equipment referred to in the certificate of approval has not provided accurate measurements; or